stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 ### Texture Coordinate Invert

-The upside-down texture is due to the fact that OBJ texture coordinates (and OpenGL) assume an origin at the bottom-left of the image, whereas for Vulkan the 'start' of the texture image is the top-left corner.
+The upside-down texture is due to the fact that OBJ texture coordinates (and OpenGL) assume an origin at the bottom-left corner of the image whereas Vulkan uses the top-left corner.

+The texture coordinates _could_ be fiddled by one of the following options:

+* Flip the vertical texture component in the vertex shader.

+* Flip the image once using an image editing package - just adds an extra manual step.

+* Invert the image programmatically at load-time - makes loading slower.

-We _could_ fiddle the texture coordinates in the shader, or flip the texture using an editor application, or invert it programatically at load time.
-However none of these resolve the actual root problem, flipping the image would just add extra effort, and inverting at runtime would only make loading slower.
-Instead the vertical texture coordinate is flipped _once_ when the OBJ model is first loaded.
+However none of these resolve the actual root problem, a better solution is to perform the flip _once_ when the OBJ model is constructed off-line.

-The following adapter method flips the vertical component of each texture coordinate:
+The following adapter flips the vertical texture coordinate:

 ```java
 private static Coordinate2D flip(float[] array) {